-I was in a shady contest… As in a lamp shade contest, hardy har!
-I posted about the diy shade contest last week, but left you hangin’ with no deets.
-So, I’m back today with a shady tutorial!
+I was in a shady contest… As in a lamp shade contest, ha!
+And I’m back today with the DIY lampshade tutorial.

 Let’s start with the inspiration shade from Pomp and Circumstance.
 It’s awesome and made out of balsa wood.
 Of course, I wanted to make the shade my own, and I’ve been really into mixed woods lately.
 I made a jewelry organizer out of leftover floor samples last year and decided to go for the same multi wood shade look with the lamp shade.